querylayer/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

 # Balanced Employee Intellectual Property Agreement 1.0.1

-This BALANCED EMPLOYEE INTELLECTUAL PROPERTY AGREEMENT is between person named below and [COMPANY NAME], a [State of Incorporation] corporation ("Company").
+This BALANCED EMPLOYEE INTELLECTUAL PROPERTY AGREEMENT is between person named below and QLTech Ltd, a Irish Private Company Limited ("Company").

 **What is this?** This is the Company's Intellectual Property Agreement ("Agreement").
 If you've worked in the technology space before, there's a good chance that you've run across one or more of these in the past.
 This document is the official, entire and exclusive agreement on what intellectual property ("IP") is yours, and what belongs to the Company.